The Gatekeeper (Moon Girl and Devil Dinosaur): Pulled

-In November 2024, following the results of the 2024 United States presidential election, an episode storyboard artist Derrick Malik Johnson posted on the social media website Bluesky that Disney had pulled the episode due to "because of which party that won the recent election."
-Johnson expressed sadness that the episode would become lost media.
-A user on Reddit under the username Superootoro claimed to have worked on the series and verified Johnson's claim, confirming that the episode was to be centered on Brooklyn.
+In November 2024, following the results of the 2024 United States presidential election, a storyboard artist named Derrick Malik Johnson posted on the social media website Bluesky that Disney had pulled the episode "because of which party that won the recent election."
+Johnson expressed sadness that the episode would effectively become "lost media".
+A user on Reddit named Superootoro claimed to have worked on the series and verified Johnson's claim, confirming that the episode was to be centered on Brooklyn.
 He spoke vaguely, simply saying that paying attention to details about Brooklyn's character would lead one to conclude the reason for the cancellation.

-One person who worked on the episode leaked it in its entirety onto YouTube under the username "nobiean 2," but Disney quickly got the video blocked as a copyright violation.
+One person who worked on the episode leaked it in its entirety onto YouTube under the username "nobiean 2", but Disney had the video blocked as a copyright violation.
 The episode was also uploaded to the popular media piracy website "Owlphibia."
 Both Superootoro's and Johnson's posts were deleted.

 Disney did not publicly respond to the allegations about the episode being pulled due to transphobia.
 A source told multiple news websites that the decision had been made a year prior and was not the result of the political climate.
 They did not share a reason, but said that as part of regular review process, "We have a level of care that we take very seriously and are respectful of the role parents play in making choices for their children and having discussions on their own timeline," specifically noting the relevance of the series' age demographic.
 Brooklyn appeared in other episodes of the series.
 They added that the episode was "held" rather than banned from airing, but did not clearly say whether it would ever receive official release.
 However, the episode being pulled was still reported on as being due to the story focusing on Brooklyn being transgender, even months later.